 The weather dramatically impacts and therefore affects your chance of seeing one.
 However, killer whales are marine mammals, so they need to come to the surface for oxygen.

 The best time to go out on a whale-watching trip is on a calm day with little wind.
 Not only will you not have to cope with rough seas, but killer whales are easier to spot in clear waters.

 Try to pick a day where the sky is clear with no fog.

 What Types of Whales Can I Expect to See?

 There are various whales on the west coast of North America that you may see, such as orcas, humpbacks, minke whales, gray whales, and many other marine mammals.

 Each of these whales can be spotted in the sea at different times of the year.
-However, the overall whale-watching season is often assumed to start from early March to October.
+However, the whale-watching season is often assumed to start in early March to October.

 Bernhard Grzimek, Schlager, N., Olendorf, D. and American (2003).
 Grzimek’s animal life encyclopedia.
 Detroit: Gale.